 Vincent Francone was born in 1971 in the suburbs of Chicago, Illinois.
 He graduated from Roosevelt University (BA: English) and Northwestern University (MA: Creative Writing) and worked as an adjunct English Instructor for various colleges in the Chicago area.
 He has been a full time English Instructor at Roosevelt University since 2014.
 He is currently also the Interim Director of Writing Tutoring at Roosevelt University’s Learning Commons.

 In 2009, Vincent Francone won the first place Gwendolyn Brooks Award in the Illinois Emerging Writers Competition shortly after publishing his first poem in Rhino.
 Since then, he has published poems, stories, and essays in New City Magazine, The Oklahoma Review, Akashic Books, Three Percent, Southword, and numerous other online and print journals.
 His memoir, Like a Dog, was published in 2015 by Blue Heron Books Works.
-He is at work on an essay collection as well as a collection of stories.
+The Soft Lunacy, his collection of essays, was published in March of 2019.
+He is at work on a collection of stories.

 Born in 1971.
 Christ Hospital was the name of the place.
 From all accounts, I was an angry baby who wanted out, so I was, from birth, trying to leave Christ.
 Nevertheless, I went to a catholic high school in the southwest suburbs of Chicago.
 My senior year religious studies teacher had us read St. Thomas Aquinas and JP Sartre.
 I couldn’t get my head around the bit of Being and Nothingness forced upon me, but it still made more sense than St. Tom.